graeme/graeme.github.io/cv.md

 #### Software Engineer (2016 - 2017)
 iOS representative of the cross-platform Media Streaming team.
 Responsibilities include:
 - Technical ownership of the iOS app's streaming and queueing logic
-- Integration with our cross-platform C++ player
+- Development and maintenance of cross-platform C++ player
 - Third-party and Apple hardware playback integrations
 - Tracking and monitoring of audio performance, interruptions and errors
 - Providing input and assistance to features that might affect the playback UX